Coco Islands: Slipper Island

 Slipper Island is a 0.4 km long narrow islet located off the northwestern point of Table Island, separated from it by a 0.2 km narrow channel.

 Jerry Island

 Jerry Island is a 1.1 km long and 0.2 km wide islet located off the southern point of Great Coco Island, which can be reached from the Great Coco Island just by walking on the sandbar connecting these two islands.

 Little Coco Reef

 This reef has only one island.

 Little Coco Island

 Little Coco Island lies 16 km to the southwest of Great Coco Island.
 It is 5 km long from north to south and 1.2 km wide from east to west.
-This island is on a separate reef, and rest of the four islands (including Table Island) are on the same reef as Coco Island.
-This is the southernmost Island belonging to Myanmar in Andaman and Nicobar sea, the next island to the south is Landfall Island belonging to India.
+This island is on a separate reef, and the rest of the four islands (including Table Island) are on the same reef as Coco Island.
+This is the southernmost Island belonging to Myanmar in the Andaman and Nicobar Sea, the next island to the south is Landfall Island belonging to India.